 The optimization is made possible by the unique design of security checks in CAMP, which eliminates the risk of accessing to a dangling pointer, such as ptr in function foo.
 This allows for aggressive optimization of range checks for field pointers without the concern of casing a false-negative for use-after-free vulnerability.
-As we will show in Section 6, the proposed optimization approach above dramatically improves CAMP's runtime performance, especially for programs that contain pointers that have no type information (e.g., void, char ) or their type sizes could not be determined at compilation time (e.g., elastic objects [16]), we do not apply the optimization above.
+As we will show in Section 6, the proposed optimization approach above dramatically improves CAMP's runtime performance, especially for programs that contain pointers associated with types.
+It should be noted that for pointers that have no type information (e.g., void\, char \) or their type sizes could not be determined at compilation time (e.g., elastic objects [16]), we do not apply the optimization above.
 As ASAN's security design cannot guarantee those conditions, applying this optimization to it may result in use-after-free and out-of-bound access.